 At the Fendalton Eye Clinic we have the latest technology to accurately determine the topography (shape and thickness) of the cornea.
 This allows us to screen for any potential keratoconic changes to the eye.

 While keratoconus has been known and studied for over 200 years the specific cause is not yet fully understood.

 Treatment options for keratoconus offered at Fendalton Eye Clinic?

 In the initial stages of keratoconus most patients find that glasses or contact lenses correct their vision highly without issue.
 However, if the condition is progressing and regular updates to a spectacle correction are required then it is worth considering further treatment options.

-At Fendalton Eye Clinic, Dr David Kent offers corneal cross-linking to halt the progression of keratoconus and keraring corneal implant procedure to help improve visual acuity.
+Dr David Kent offers corneal cross-linking to help strengthen the corneal and halt progression and corneal implant surgery to help visual acuity.